Staff leave management: how time off improves productivity (when it’s done right)

 None of this sounds like it makes for a positive and productive workplace, but all of these issues can be overcome with better oversight, forward planning and good management.

-On the subject of good practice, creating and implementing a staff leave policy, and encouraging staff to take full advantage of it by building a culture that is embracing rather than scathing toward staff taking time off, is a key tenet of ethical management.
+On the subject of good practice, creating and implementing a staff leave policy, and encouraging staff to take full advantage of it by building a culture that is embracing rather than scathing toward staff taking time off, are key tenets of ethical management.

-Even if staff leave had a wholly negative impact on the business (which we know it doesn’t), it is not fair nor wise to put the weight of an organisation’s success on any individual’s shoulders or expect them to prioritise it at the cost of their mental or physical health.
+Even if staff leave had a wholly negative impact on the business (which we know it doesn’t), it is neither fair nor wise to place the weight of an organisation’s success on any individual’s shoulders or to expect them to prioritise it at the cost of their mental or physical health.
+This is particularly relevant for always-on digital teams, where employees can easily overwork and burnout if leave isn’t actively encouraged and planned by management.

 If you don’t make this a priority, staff may get the impression that you’re not all that keen on actually putting the policy into practice.